 Being whole 46 mm long and 27.50 mm wide, the rose gold case (it is also available in a stainless steel version) is only 7.20 mm thick.

 Of course, watches that are usually powered by such thin movements tend not to be more than 5.50 millimeters in height.
-However, neither those ultra-thin timekeepers possess a reversing mechanism whatsoever.
+However, neither of those ultra-thin timekeepers possess a reversing mechanism whatsoever.

-As usual for the Reverso series, the new Jaeger-LeCoultre Grande Reverso Ultra Thin comes equipped with an elegantly understated silvered dial sporting simple vertical guilloche pattern, as well as stamped Arabic numerals and hour markers.
+As usual for the Reverso series, the new Jaeger-LeCoultre Grande Reverso Ultra Thin comes equipped with an elegantly understated silvered dial sporting a simple vertical guilloche pattern, as well as stamped Arabic numerals and hour markers.

 Jaeger-LeCoultre Grande Reverso Ultra Thin in Rose Gold (Ref.
 Q2782520) specification

 Movement: Hand-wound, JLC Caliber 822, in-house, crafted, assembled, and decorated by hand, 2.94 mm in height, 134 parts, Swiss Made

 Movement frequency: 21,600 vph

 Lug width: 22.00 mm

 Hands: Steel, blued

 Strap: Black alligator leather strap with pin buckle in rose gold